jameslk/jameskoshigoe.com/_posts/2015-02-16-your-idea-doesnt-need-an-nda.md

 your idea.
 Your team's knowledge of the industry, capabilities to deliver and connectedness FAR outweighs the importance of your idea.
 Yes, the idea is nice, but anyone can have an idea.
 What matters more is how it's executed.

-### But..but if you don't sign my NDA, you'll just Zuckerberge me!
+### But..but if you don't sign my NDA, you'll just Zuckerberg me!

-Remember the part in The Social Network where Mark Zuckerberge (accursedly) stole the Winklevoss twins' idea for HarvardConnection?
+Remember the part in The Social Network where Mark Zuckerberg (accursedly) stole the Winklevoss twins' idea for HarvardConnection?
 Mark heard their crazy cool idea and then founded Facebook instead.
 Now after hearing this harrowing story, you've decided to take precautions so you don't end up like those multi-millionaire Winklevii suckers.
-Ain't nobody is going to Zuckerberge you!
+Ain't nobody is going to Zuckerberg you!
 Everyone from here on out signs an NDA in blood before they can even hear your elevator pitch.

-The reason why Mark Zuckerberge is the multi-billionaire he is today is because he was able to execute where everyone else failed.
+The reason why Mark Zuckerberg is the multi-billionaire he is today is because he was able to execute where everyone else failed.
 Sure, the idea of exclusivity helped Facebook take off, but that wasn't the *primary* reason.
 He was just a much more capable person to make it happen.